-The Audit, Governance and Standards Committee considered and approved the 2017/18 AGS at its meeting on the 31st July 2018.
-As part of this, a programme of work was drawn up to address areas of relative improvement and this was recorded in the Annual Governance Statement Action Plan (2018/19).
+The Audit, Governance and Standards Committee considered and approved the 2018/19 AGS at its meeting on the 24th July 2019.
+As part of this, a programme of work was drawn up to address areas of relative improvement and this was recorded in the Annual Governance Statement Action Plan (2019/20).
 Progress against this plan has been monitored regularly by SLT and reported to the Audit, Governance and Standards Committee.
-The areas already addressed and those to be specifically addressed with new actions planned are outlined below.
+The areas which have not been fully completed are outlined below.